UitkForKsp2/UitkForKsp2/README.md

 ### Recommended

 - Download the latest [ckan.exe](https://github.com/ksp-ckan/ckan/releases/latest) and place it into your KSP2 folder
-- Open CKAN, click the checkbox next to `UITK for KSP2` in the list of mods and click the "Apply changes" button in the toolbar at the top.
+- Open CKAN, click the checkbox next to `UITK for KSP 2` in the list of mods and click the "Apply changes" button in the toolbar at the top.

 ### Manual